Ninety years ago today, Henry Alfred Saunders made the supreme sacrifice for his King and Country. This is his story:

 On 11th July 1916 he transferred again, this time to the 1/12th London Regiment which formed part of the 168th Brigade in the 56th (London) Division.
 He was also given another number: 7834.

-Seven weeks later, Henry was killed in action too, in a failed attack on Dewdrop Trench on 7th October 1916 (although his service papers incorrectly note his date of death as 26th October).
+Seven weeks later, on the 7th October 1916, Henry was killed in action in a failed attack on Dewdrop Trench.
 Chailey Parish Magazine recorded his death in its December 1916 issue, noting: “Rif H A Saunders, 12th London Regt, Killed in action, Oct 7th 1916, in France”.

 On 13th May 1919, Henry’s surviving family members recorded their details on Army Form W.5080 and returned it to the Infantry Records Office.